eduardo-escoto/LawOfLargeNumbersSimulator/README.md

 This is a redux-react boilerplate app with a store setup and app js already using the connect method.
-Used in order to get app up and running quickly
+Used in order to get app up and running quickly.
+Remove the packages you do not need from package.json